-The Championship will be played by 54 holes of stroke play over three days, 18 holes being played on each of the first two days, one round on each of the two courses.
+The full field will play 18 holes on both of the first two days, with one round on each of the two courses.
 Then, the leading 80 competitors and ties will play the final 18 holes on the third day.

 The winner will return the lowest gross score over 54 holes.
-Prize vouchers will be awarded to the top three places and the top player in each of the following three age categories, 55-59, 60-64 and 65+.
+Prize vouchers will be awarded to the top three places and to the top player in each of the following age categories: 55-59, 60-64 and 65-plus.

 - 03.06.16: Latham reclaims senior crown with wire-to-wire victory - Lincolnshire's Richard Latham completed a wire-to-wire victory in the English senior men's championship at Kirby Muxloe, Leicestershire - beating the field by a hefty five shots.

 - 02.06.16: Latham leads by seven with a round to go - Lincolnshire's Richard Latham will take a seven shot lead into tomorrow's final round of the English senior men's championship at Kirby Muxloe in Leicestershire.

 - 01.06.16: Latham’s super 67 leads senior championship - Former English senior men's champion Richard Latham took a step towards reclaiming his crown today with a superb 67 at Kirby Muxloe Golf Club in Leicestershire.

 - 25.05.16: Top seniors head to Leicestershire for English championship - An international field of almost 300 men will head to Leicestershire next week to compete for the title of the England's champion senior golfer.